dtinit/data-transfer-project/index-staging.md

 <img src="./HowItWorks.png" width="548">

 An individual who wants to move their photos data from Service C, for example, to Service 2, doesn’t have to worry about file types since both Service C and Service 2 are part of the Data Transfer Project.
 Data Transfer Project APIs handle the file conversions on both ends, as well as manage the transaction between services.
-The Service Providers authenticate on both ends using their primary authentication infrastructure.
+The Service Providers authentication on both ends using their primary authentication infrastructure.

 ### Initial Data Portability Enabled
-The initial set of file types supported by the DTP ecosystem which can be moved directly between service providers include:
+The initial set of file types which can be moved directly between online service providers via Data Transfer Project include:

 +  calendar
 +  contacts